 Be sure to explore Thingvellir National Park, where you can photograph Iceland’s largest lake (Lake Thingvallavatn) and where you can get some smouldering shots of Gjábakkahellir — one of Iceland’s most fascinating lava tubes.
 Another site you don’t want to miss is the Geysir Geothermal Area, within the Haukadalur Valley where you can capture the steaming vents in action if you’re quick enough!

+Whoops!
+It looks like you forgot to specify your html tag.
 Read more: What to Pack for a Trip to Iceland

 The Blue Lagoon